 ALWAYS OUTSIDE LOOKING IN

-3. Two brothers Rhythm and Lyric.
-They were homeless children.
+3. The brothers Rhythm and Lyric were homeless children.
 We can use their first names because we have permission and they are a success story in our programs.
-At the time, we first met them, they had been noticed by the principal and we were alerted.
-They were living in a car and the parents would spend a great deal of time outside the school.
+At the time, we first met them, they had been noticed by the principal and we were alerted that they may be ‘at risk’.
+They were living in a car and their parents would spend a great deal of time outside the school.
 Firstly, they were asked to volunteer at the school canteen.
 We found out the father had been working and they had lost their house because of an inability to budget and problems with short term money lenders.
-Example; they lived on takeaway and lived a lifestyle of immediate gratification.
-Rather than spend time at the park with the kids, if they saw a $ 50 toy they would buy it.
+As an example; they only ate takeaway food and lived a lifestyle of immediate gratification.
+Rather than spend time at the park with the kids, if they saw a $50 toy they would buy it.
 They lost everything.
-They went on to Centrelink.
+They then went on to Centrelink Newstart.
 Their church tried to help, but it did not enable them to solve their problems.
 They would stay at people’s places, but it was a short-term solution that never worked out.
-We sat down and really talked to them at a Macdonald’s Xmas party and brought them into one of our programs designed to rehabilitate families.
-They stayed with a seeking family; still had drug issues which they as a sharing family helped because they had a conscience.
+We sat down and really talked to them at a Macdonald’s Xmas party and brought them into one of our programs designed to rehabilitate families called The Friendly Elf linkups Program.
+They stayed with a family we introduced them to, which still had drug issues, but as a sharing family helped them because they had a conscience.
 We worked with them on budgeting and designed a plan that forced them to save and made them place money in an account that they could not immediately access.
 We worked with them on meal plans; and gave them a cookbook called, “How to feed a family of 4 on a $30-week budget.”
 They were able to get the rental deposit on a house and for 6 months paid $150 a week.
 In 6 months, they were back on their feet and they have stayed that way.
-They have now put a deposit on their own house and actively assist other families in our programs.
+They have now put a deposit on their own house and actively assist other families in our family programs.